 Types of Visas Sponsored for International Professors, Researchers, and Specialized Staff Positions

-The UC, in consultation with the Syracuse University host department, will determine appropriate immigration status for your employment at Syracuse University.
-The UC will work with the academic department to facilitate an initial sponsorship petition, or for individuals currently hosted or employed by Syracuse University, extension of stay.
+The OUC, in consultation with the Syracuse University host department, will determine the appropriate immigration status for your employment at Syracuse University.
+The OUC will work with the academic department to facilitate an initial sponsorship petition, or for individuals currently hosted or employed by Syracuse University, extension of stay.
 For specific information about visa categories commonly sponsored by Syracuse University, please review the categories below.

 - H-1B Temporary Workers: Syracuse University sponsors individuals for H-1B status for full-time “specialty occupations” at the University.
 Typically, H-1B sponsorship is appropriate for faculty and eligible staff positions.